rasi02/portfolio-visuals/README.md

 # 📊 Portfolio Visuals

-A showcase of dashboards and notebooks demonstrating data visualization and predictive modeling skills using tools like Power BI, Tableau, and Python.
+A curated collection of dashboards, predictive models, business insights, and certifications showcasing expertise in data visualization, analytics, and programming.
+Projects span tools like Power BI, Tableau, Looker, and Python, with a focus on turning data into actionable strategies across sales, marketing, operations, and finance.

 ## 🖼️ Dashboards